thumbliner/thumbliner/index.md

 # Learning with the pen

 If time is most valuable, then wasting it is the costliest loss.
-If truth demands long attention, then distraction is a natural disease.
-The pen solves the problem.
+And if discovering truth requires a long attention span, then distractions are a natural disease.
+From it follows that the cure is in the pen.